Prospects of measuring the atmospheric muon neutrino and anti-neutrino flux ratio with the ATLAS detector: Event Categories

 In Fig~\ref{fig:ATLAS_signal}, we illustrate the four distinct categories of downward and upward going contained vertex charged current events induced by atmospheric neutrinos at the ATLAS detector.
 The {\tt TM} category events will have a charged muon giving hits both in the tracker and muon chamber, while in the {\tt M} category events the muons will only give hits in the muon chamber.
 For low-energy muons, we require both tracker and muon chamber hits.
 As they may not give hits in several layers of the muon chamber, the tracker hits are necessary to successfully reconstruct its trajectory, using the bending of which we can determine the muon's momentum and electric charge.
 This requirement reduces the low-energy contained events, which is the dominant fraction of such events, by $\sim 50\%$.
+This stems from the fact that approximately $50\%$ of the events will correspond to {\tt TM} topologies, out of the four topologies shown in Fig~\ref{fig:ATLAS_signal}.
+This is based on the assumption that both upward and downward going neutrino fluxes are approximately the same.
+We further assume that the probability of an upward or downward going neutrino interacting in the lower hemisphere is the same, and correspondingly for the interaction probability in the upper hemisphere.
 The minimum muon energy considered in our study is 3 GeV, which is necessary to obtain a signature in the muon chamber, after the muon successfully crosses the HCAL without losing all of its energy~\cite{ATLAS:2020ofx}.
-For higher energy muons, hits only in the muon chamber are sufficient, as they will give hits on several layers in that part of the detector, and at the same time will have a sufficiently large lever arm for an accurate momentum and charge measurement (recall that the width of the muon chamber on both sides is 7 m each).
+For higher energy muons (taken to be of energy greater than 10 GeV in our analysis), hits only in the muon chamber are sufficient, as they will give hits on several layers in that part of the detector, and at the same time will have a sufficiently large lever arm for an accurate momentum and charge measurement (recall that the width of the muon chamber on both sides is 7 m each).
+We further require the muons to be in the central region $|\eta| \leq 2.5 $, but no conditions have been imposed on the azimuthal angles.